learn-co-curriculum/ttt-8-turn/README.md

 # Building a Tic Tac Toe Turn
+(Many of the TicTacToe labs require knowledge of method-calls and "scope" that aren't apparent to beginner students.
+The Flatiron curriculum covers these subjects (well) in Procedural Ruby.

+I think your organizers should have a look again, and probably shift some background information forward, into these chapters.)
 ## Objectives

 1. Build a method composed of the use of many methods ("helper methods") previously defined.